 In addition, we have also created a direct email link just for our new students only (newstudentadvising.engineering [at] mcgill.ca).
 We encourage you to correspond with us through this email should you have any questions that are not readily available on our website.

-We hope to see you in January as you begin your university studies.
+We hope to see you as you begin your university studies.

 Associate Dean (Student Affairs)